 - Extra funding for Rural Support Trusts to provide a range of ongoing psychosocial and other assistance such as helping with applications for funding, coordination of animal welfare and recovery workshops.

 - Mobilising skilled primary industry students and farmers is funding to assist primary industry students and workers to help with farm recovery work.

-- Mayoral Disaster Rural Relief fund is allocated locally (Marlborough District Council and Kaikoura District Council) to help with non-insurable assets such tracks, on-farm bridges and water infrastructure.
+- Mayoral Disaster Rural Relief fund is allocated locally (Kaikoura District Council) to help with non-insurable assets such tracks, on-farm bridges and water infrastructure.

 - Rural Recovery Coordinators in the Hurunui, Kaikoura and Marlborough districts to centralise decision-making across the primary sector.